noc-tech/xliff-merge/readme.md

 # Xliff Merge

-xliff-merge is a simple command line tool that merges new translation items to existing language file.
+xliff-merge is a simple command line tool that merges new Angular translation items to existing xliff language file.

 ## How to install